Indonesian, Main Dish

 The longer you cook this dish, the better.
 Tradition has it that it should be cooked at least four hours.
 This recipe cuts that down to a couple of hours, but this is a great dish for a crock pot if you have one.

-- Put the cubed steak in a bowl.
+Put the cubed steak in a mixing bowl.

-- Add the coriander, tamarind sauce, turmeric, curry leaves and lemongrass to the beef mixture and stir until combines.
+Add the coriander, tamarind paste, turmeric, curry leaves and lemongrass to the beef mixture and stir until combines.